 It’s that time of year again.
 Kids are back in school, the temperatures are starting to drop, and your Board is asking the questions: “Are we going to make our year-end goal?”
 “Are we doing #GivingTuesday this year?”

 Whether you already have a plan in place for your end-of-year appeal and #GivingTuesday, or you need some inspiration, Cramer is here to help.
-Over the course of the next nine days, we will provide you with nine action steps for your end-of-year or #GivingTuesday appeal.

 While you can certainly incorporate direct mail into your plan, our nine action steps will primarily focus on digital content.
 Why?
 Because according to a recent study1, email has the highest ROI of any kind of marketing channel, and nonprofits have one of the highest open rates at 25.2%.
 Additionally, 32% of donors who give online said that social media is the channel that inspires them to give.